scicubator/countGauss/README.md

-This contains the structured Gaussian projection as well as our Projection operator based on FastFood of Le, Sarlos and Smola, 2013.
+This contains the structured Gaussian projection of Tepper and Sapiro, 2016 as well as our projection operator based on countSketch of Clarkson and Woodruff, 2013.
 We also compare with Damle and Sun, 2014 which uses Gaussian random projections.
-Finally, we also compare with TSQR implementation of Benson and Gleich, 2014.

 Our projection operator is in the spiral wht package directory.

 Dependencies: